PratimaBharti/CodeForces/README.md

 # CodeForces
-This contains questions from codeforces
+This contains questions/solutions from codeforces.